 Thus, for some protesters, a main reason for fighting for the ability to freely elect their own leaders is the chance to end policies that have “opened the floodgates,” as some say.

-As the protests drag on and clashes winnow the crowd, the movement’s idealistic tone has started to shift.
 “The Chinese people coming to Hong Kong.
 Their culture is different.
 They go to the toilet in the streets,” says Arthur Pang, 44, standing on the edge of a group of protesters listening to speeches in Mong Kok, one of the movement’s three protest sites.
 Motioning to Nathan Road, a shopping street that the protesters have blocked with tents and makeshift barricades, he says, “There used to be little shops.
 Now it is all drug stores and jewelry shops.
 It’s a shopping mall for mainlanders.”
 His wife, standing next to him, leans over and says: “I doubt whether we are still in Hong Kong sometimes.”

 Compared to past demonstrations in Hong Kong, the Umbrella Movement, also known as Occupy Central, has been notable for its absence of open anti-Chinese vitriol.
 “I have actually been struck by the lack of a strong anti-mainland sentiment overall,” says Dan Garrett, a PhD student at the City University of Hong Kong who has been researching Hong Kong protest culture.
 Demonstrators have focused instead on electoral reform, their demands for democracy, and an emerging sense of Hong Kong identity.